Goldcopytrade/HENGCoin/README.md

    ⚠️ Not a trading or investment platform
 All usage is strictly under utility format only.

-🔄 HENGEx (Utility Conversion Portal)
+🔄 HENG Utility Hub (Utility Conversion Portal)
 Enables utility token conversions for feature access No CEX/DEX functions
 No trading support and no secondary market